csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 ## First Attempts

-Before I begin getting serious with my algorithm (if you can call it that), I attempted some very naive early approaches.
+Before I began getting serious with my algorithm (if you can call it that), I attempted some very naive early approaches.
 Very naive indeed.
 Let’s take a look where I started…